 Your own funds and hard work

 Although it may be some time before you can take out a fixed salary, the bills will continue to come in as usual.
 This is why it is important to get through the initial period without income.
-You can do so by using savings, getting an extra job or staying on in your old employment during your start-up, perhaps on a part-time basis.
+You can do so by using savings, getting an extra job or staying in in your old employment during your start-up, perhaps on a part-time basis.
 The vast majority of entrepreneurs start their business using their own funds and hard work.

 Calculate your total costs

 Try to estimate how much money is needed to set up your business and cover your running operational expenditure over a six-month period.
-At the same time, you need to work out your personal costs so that you have enough money left to live on.
+At the same time, you need to work out your personal costs and means so that you have enough money left to live on.

 When you start a business you may need money for

 - running costs, such as rent, telephone, office supplies.

 Business set-ups are normally financed by means of